jscheffner/hapi-auth-any/README.md

 **hapi-auth-any** is a plugin for hapi.js which lets you combine multiple different strategies.
 It passes if one of them does.
 Hapi already supports this out-of-the-box, but only if each of those strategies are based on different schemes.
 With *hapi-auth-any* you can combine various strategies that are based on the same scheme.

+**Only the credentials of the strategy that passes first are returned.**

 ## Usage

 Install it with `npm install hapi-auth-any`